Enabling Differentially Private Federated Learning for Speech Recognition: Benchmarks, Adaptive Optimizers and Gradient Clipping: Conclusion

 \section{Conclusion}

-ASR provides a valuable benchmark for (private) federated learning (FL).
-Datasets in this domain are large, separated by users, and represent heterogeneity of the kind often seen in real private FL settings.
-With the possible exception of language modeling, benchmarks typically used in the private FL research community do not satisfy these properties, making them less suitable for deriving conclusions that would translate to practical deployments.
-In this paper, we have argued that e.g. the task of adapting a model trained (centrally) on LibriSpeech data to work on Common Voice data in the federated setting is an excellent candidate for benchmarking FL and FL with differential privacy (DP).
-With a \textit{practical} number of central aggregations, we have been able to train large transformer-based FL models that are nearly optimal even with heterogeneous data, a seed model from another domain, or no pre-trained seed model.
-Finally, we have showed that FL with DP for the above benchmark is not straightforward and entails several challenges.
-We propose to overcome some of them by reviving per-layer clipping, which allows us to achieve user-level ($7.2$, $10^{-9}$)-DP (resp. ($4.5$, $10^{-9}$)-DP) with a 1.3\% (resp.
-4.6\%) absolute drop in the word error rate for extrapolation to high (resp. low) population scale.
+ASR provides a valuable and realistic benchmark for (private) federated learning (FL), offering large datasets that are naturally partitioned by speakers and exhibit heterogeneity typical in real-world settings.
+With the exception of language modeling, benchmarks commonly used in works studying FL with DP lack these characteristics, limiting their practicality.
+In this work, we focused on real-world constraints such as the task of adapting a model trained centrally on LibriSpeech to Common Voice data via FL, a benchmark for both FL and FL with DP that captures core FL challenges: domain shift, user-level heterogeneity, and privacy constraints at scale.
+We demonstrate that with a \textit{practical} number of central aggregations, it is possible to train large transformer models that perform competitively in the federated settings -- both from scratch or when starting from an out-of-domain seed model.
+We highlight that enabling FL with DP for ASR is non-trivial and requires solutions that manage the interaction between privacy, clipping, and model size.
+To this end, we revived per-layer clipping and used layer-wise adaptive optimization, thus achieving user-level ($7.2$, $10^{-9}$)-DP (resp. ($4.5$, $10^{-9}$)-DP) with only a 1.3\% (resp.
+4.6\%) absolute drop in the WER, when extrapolating to high (resp. low) population scale.
+These results establish a practical and scalable foundation for privacy-preserving FL training with DP for large models beyond ASR.